 2. Inspect the scratchOnce you know what the manufacturer recommends, it's time to assess the scratched leather.
 Light leather scratches and deep leather scratches each require their own unique approach.

 3. Address the scratch

 While there is no guarantee that you can remove a deep scratch, these steps can help you try to repair and lessen the appearance of the damage.

-If you notice deeper scratches on leather, you'll want to work with a good, non-toxic leather cleaner.
-The best leather cleaner will help get any grime or debris out of the scratches.
-Dab the scratches and gently wipe away any dirt.
+Deep scratches: If the leather is scratched deeply, you'll want to start with a good, non-toxic leather cleaner, like ourLeather Honey Leather Cleaner.
+It will help get any grime or debris out of the scratches.
+Dab the scratched leather and gently wipe away any dirt.

 Once the leather is dry, take some colorless shoe polish and gently rub it into the area.
 When the polish is rubbed into the scratched leather, let it dry once again.
 Then, use Leather Honey Leather Conditioner to help replenish and preserve the leather.